Falaknuma Palace

-Falaknuma is a former palace and currently a luxury hotel in Hyderabad, Telangana, India.
+Falaknuma Palace is a palace and a luxury hotel in Hyderabad, Telangana, India.
 It originally belonged to the Paigah family, and was later owned by the Nizam of Hyderabad.
 It is on a hillock and covers a 32 acre area in Falaknuma, 5 km from Charminar.

 Built by Nawab Sir Viqar-ul-Umra, Prime Minister of Hyderabad state and the uncle and brother-in-law of the sixth Nizam.
 Falak-numa means "Like the Sky" or "Mirror of Sky" in Urdu.
 At the time of its completion in 1893, it was the tallest building in Hyderabad.

 The palace post renovation carried out in 2010 today is a part of Taj Group and has been renamed as Taj Faluknama Palace.

 Design

 An English architect William Ward Marret designed the palace.
 It is made completely with Italian marble with stained-glass windows.

 The palace was built in the shape of a scorpion with two stings spread out as wings in the north.
 The middle part is occupied by the main building and the kitchen, Gol Bangla, Zenana Mehal, and harem quarters stretch to the south.
 The Nawab was an avid traveller, and this reflects in the architecture, which combines Italian and Tudor influences.

 The Palace has a library with a carved walnut roof, a replica of the one at Windsor Castle.
 The library had one of the finest collection of the Quran in India.
 The ground floor of the Palace housed the living quarters.
 A marble staircase leads to the upper floor.
 It has carved balustrades, which support marble figurines with candelabra at intervals.

 One of the highlights of the Palace is the State Reception Room, where the ceiling is decorated with frescoes and gilded reliefs.
 The Ballroom contains a 2-ton manually operated organ, said to be the only one of its kind in the world.
 The palace has 60 lavishly decorated rooms and 22 spacious halls.
 It has some of the finest collections of the Nizam’s treasures, including paintings, statues, furniture, manuscripts and books.
 The jade collection at the Palace is considered to be unique in the world.